Search by Keyword

 This introduction is four measures long and consists only of percussive elements, the only purposes of this intro being to set the tempo for the song and to allow Paul's vocal to have a springboard in the fourth measure.
 The first measure consists mostly of Paul thumping a 4/4 beat on the sounding board of his acoustic guitar, accentuated by a little snare work from Ringo at the end.
 The second measure is taken up only by Paul's guitar thumping and his overdubbed handclaps (stereo mix only).
 Ringo comes back in with a snare and tom tom fill in the third measure, all of this coming to a halt on the downbeat of the fourth measure which creates a 'Beatles break' for Paul to begin his vocalization.

-The first twelve-measure verse then begins, which consists of Paul on vocals, acoustic guitar, piano and bass as well as a subdued drum beat from Ringo.
+The first twelve-measure verse then begins, which consists of Paul on vocals, his Martin acoustic guitar, piano and bass as well as a subdued drum beat from Ringo.
 In fact, Ringo's performance on this song sounds as if it was played with brushes, his riding cymbal beat only slightly detected throughout.
 Paul adds little extraneous vocal sounds in between his lyric lines in measures three and five, other very slight vocalizations also being detected in other measures as well.

 Paul's overdubbed electric rhythm guitar finally arrives in the seventh measure, which fits in nicely as Paul plays it high up on the neck.
 However, with the chord changes that start in the ninth measure, his positioning on the neck lowers which ends up sounding slightly out-of-tune by the time the eleventh measure kicks in.
 The eleventh measure includes a snare drum break while the twelfth measure includes a repeat of the 'Beatles break,' allowing Paul to begin singing the second verse, this being the first occasion in the song that Paul's vocal overdubbing is detected.
 Ringo performs another snare drum fill here as well, as a segue into the verse that follows.